rook/rook/Documentation/CRDs/Object-Storage/ceph-object-store-crd.md

 The following CRD settings are available:

 * `healthCheck`: main object store health monitoring section
-  * `bucket`: Rook checks that the object store is usable regularly.
-This is explained in more detail below.
-Use this config to disable or change the interval at which Rook verifies the object store connectivity.
   * `startupProbe`: Disable, or override timing and threshold values of the object gateway startup probe.
   * `livenessProbe`: Disable, or override timing and threshold values of the object gateway liveness probe.
   * `readinessProbe`: Disable, or override timing and threshold values of the object gateway readiness probe.